Multiple abrupt phase transitions in urban transport congestion: Grid-tree model for monocentric city road networks

 These positive results depend, of course, on the choice of the parameters.
 The accuracy of the GT-model is determined by the values taken by $w$, $r$, $h$, and the level of noise.
 In particular, it is governed by the ratio between $N_{G}$ and $N_{T}$.
 As this ratio grows, the high-betweenness distribution branch approaches the form of a grid and the cut-off~$\beta$ has an influential role, while in the opposite case a power-law emerges as it is related to the betweenness distribution of the tree.
 Results in Fig.~\ref{fig:GTmodelSPBdistMax} correspond to intermediate regimes.
+They show a theoretical-empirical comparison of the betweenness spatial behavior.
+For this objective, we have selected small (Dalian), medium (Medan) and large (Tokyo) cities, and compared them with the GT-model generated with different tree sizes, namely with $h=1,3,5$.
+We have chosen to extend the trees instead of the grid because as cities grow (see Sec.~\ref{sec:BeetwDist}) the tree structure becomes predominant.
+We present the betweenness spatial behavior for grid and trees in Fig.~S3 of the Supplemental Material \cite{SM}.